Automotive engineering

 Automotive engineering, along with aerospace engineering and naval architecture, is a branch of vehicle engineering, incorporating elements of mechanical, electrical, electronic, software, and safety engineering as applied to the design, manufacture and operation of motorcycles, automobiles, and trucks and their respective engineering subsystems.
 It also includes modification of vehicles.
 Manufacturing domain deals with the creation and assembling the whole parts of automobiles is also included in it.
 The automotive engineering field is research intensive and involves direct application of mathematical models and formulas.
 The study of automotive engineering is to design, develop, fabricate, and test vehicles or vehicle components from the concept stage to production stage.
 Production, development, and manufacturing are the three major functions in this field.

 Disciplines

 Automobile engineering

 Automobile engineering is a branch study of engineering which teaches manufacturing, designing, mechanical mechanisms as well as operations of automobiles.

 It is an introduction to vehicle engineering which deals with motorcycles, cars, buses, trucks, etc. It includes branch study of mechanical, electronic, software and safety elements.

 Some of the engineering attributes and disciplines that are of importance to the automotive engineer include:

+Crash test dummies showing airbag deployment and restraint operation during a 40 km/h impact.